 Ivy and Kisten from The Hollows - much is made about both characters' sexual prowess throughout the series.

-Seen in the opening two-parter — Alpha Bitch Cordelia won't give Jessie the time of day until he becomes a vampire, whereupon he suddenly becomes more assertive, darker, and sexier.
+Seen in the opening two-parter — Alpha Bitch Cordelia won't give Jesse the time of day until he becomes a vampire, whereupon he suddenly becomes more assertive, darker, and sexier.

-It's implied in The Vampire Diaries.
-A vampire friend tells Stefan that if he wants Elena to love him, he should just give her a taste of "awesome vampire sex."
+It's implied when a vampire friend tells Stefan that if he wants Elena to love him, he should just give her a taste of "awesome vampire sex."
 Stefan admits he wants to, but refrains because he wants her to "have a choice."
 Thus, it is implied that not only is he a supernatural sex god, he's also a romantic idiot.

 Ian Somerhaulder plays one of the vampires on the show.
 Enough said.